SFe-Team-was-taken/SFe/sfe-specification-4.0u17.md

 #### ckSize errors

-`ckSize` errors are easily solved by checking the `ckSize` values and fixing them with the correct file sizes, and in the case of 64-bit static shunk headers, setting the `ds64` chunk size to the correct value.
+`ckSize` errors are easily solved by checking the `ckSize` values and fixing them with the correct chunk sizes.

 #### Incompatible chunk header errors